The 11 Best Apps to Learn Dutch: Tested and Ranked

 Best App to Learn Dutch Vocabulary

-If you want to build up your Dutch vocabulary quickly, I recommend the Drops app.
-It has a massive amount of Dutch words and phrases to choose from.
+If you want to build your Dutch vocabulary quickly, I recommend the Drops app.
+It has a large amount of Dutch words and phrases to choose from.
 They’re divided into different topics.
-You can learn everything from household appliances and gardening vocab to politics and sustainability.
+You can learn everything from household appliances and gardening vocabulary to politics and sustainability.

-Drops uses animations to help you understand the meaning of each word and phrase.
-Then, you practice them with a series of games and activities.
+Drops uses illustrations to help you understand the meaning of each word and phrase.
+You practice the words with a series of games and activities.
 The app also uses spaced repetition to help you remember the vocabulary long-term.
 Try Drops for free by clicking the link below or learn more about it in this Drops review.

 Key Features